 Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for Medicare and Full Medicaid Benefits assistance under Medicaid as per Texas Heath and Human Services Program.
+To be eligible for our plan you must be eligible for both Medicare and full Medicaid assistance as per Texas Health and Human Services Program.

-Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 3 month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 3-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).